Office of the Assistant Secretary for Policy Development and Research, HUD.

 1. Geographic Coverage

 a.
 Metropolitan Areas—Most FMRs are market-wide rent estimates that are intended to provide housing opportunities throughout the geographic area in which rental-housing units are in direct competition.
-HUD is using the metropolitan CBSAs, which are made up of one or more counties, as defined by OMB, with some modifications.
+HUD is using the metropolitan core-based statistical areas (CBSAs), which are made up of one or more counties, as defined by OMB, with some modifications.
 HUD is generally assigning separate FMRs to the component counties of CBSA Micropolitan Areas.

 b.
-Modifications to OMB Definitions—Following OMB guidance, the estimation procedure for the FY 2018 FMRs incorporates the OMB definitions of metropolitan areas based on the CBSA standards as implemented with 2000 Census data and updated by the 2010 Census in February 28, 2013.
+Modifications to OMB Definitions—Following OMB guidance, the estimation procedure for the FY 2019 FMRs incorporates OMB definitions of metropolitan areas based on the CBSA standards as implemented with 2000 Census data and updated by the 2010 Census in February 28, 2013, including incremental adjustments through July 15, 2015.
 The adjustments made to the 2000 definitions to separate subparts of these areas where FMRs or median incomes would otherwise change significantly are continued.
 To follow HUD's policy of providing FMRs at the smallest possible area of geography, no counties were added to existing metropolitan areas due to recent updates in metropolitan area definitions.
 All counties added to metropolitan areas by the CBSA will still be treated as separate counties for FMR calculations; that is, the rents from a county that is a sub-area will not be used in the remaining metropolitan sub-area rent determination.
 All metropolitan areas that have been subdivided by HUD will use ACS data which conforms to HUD's area definition if statistically reliable information exists.
-If statistically reliable data for the HUD defined area is not available, HUD uses information from larger encompassing geographies, as described elsewhere in this notice.
+If statistically reliable data for a HUD defined area is not available, HUD uses information from larger encompassing geographies, as described elsewhere in this notice.

 2. Unit Bedroom Count Adjustments